Integral action for bilinear systems with application to counter current heat exchanger: Experimental results

 In this section, we present the experimental results obtained by applying our output feedback controller \eqref{eq:control_theorem3} to a real heat exchanger.
 The experimental setup includes a PIGNAT heat exchanger.

-Figure~\ref{fig:schemeHEX} shows the schematic representation of the heat exchanger, while Figure~\ref{fig:scambiatore_di_calore} depicts the corresponding physical system.
+Figure~\ref{fig:schemeHEX} shows the schematic representation of the heat exchanger, while figure~\ref{fig:scambiatore_di_calore} depicts the corresponding physical system.
 These images provide a comprehensive overview of the components, including the coaxial pipes housing the two fluids, the reference pumps, and the PLC, which are integrated into the heat exchanger system.
 Numerical values of the physical parameters are presented in Table 1.
 For control, we use the cold stream flow rate as the input variable \( u \), and the output temperature of the hot stream, \( \overline{T}_1 \), as the controlled output.